jmyers7/book/_build/html/_sources/chapters/10-models.md

 plt.tight_layout()
 ```

-Trained on this dataset, we saw that a logistic regression model produces a _linear_ decision boundary and thus misclassifies a nontrivial number of data points.
-Using the techniques in the [next chapter](learning), we trained a neural network on this dataset with _three_ hidden layers of widths $8$, $8$, and $4$.
-A contour plot of
+Trained on the original dataset (without the "blobs"), we saw that a logistic regression model produces a _linear_ decision boundary and thus misclassifies a nontrivial number of data points.
+In comparison, not only will a neural network produce a nonlinear decision boundary dividing the data in the original dataset, it will also correctly classify the data in the four new "blobs."
+Indeed, using the techniques in the [next chapter](learning), we trained a neural network on the new dataset with _three_ hidden layers of widths $8$, $8$, and $4$.
+Then, a contour plot of the function

 $$
 \phi = \sigma\big(\bz^{[3]}\bw + b\big)
 $$

-appears on the left-hand side of the following figure, while the "thresholded" version (at $0.5$) appears on the right-hand side displaying the (nonlinear!) decision boundary:
+appears on the left-hand side of the following figure, while the "thresholded" version (at $0.5$) appears on the right-hand side displaying the (nonlinear!) decision boundaries:

 ```{code-cell} ipython3
 :tags: [hide-input]